-From the ship owner / manager perspective, the expectations, for the holistic and adaptive robotic ecosystem that BugWright2 intend to deliver for hull inspection and cleaning, should satisfy three basic criteria: 1.
+From the ship owner / manager perspective, the expectations, for the holistic and adaptive robotic ecosystem that BUGWRIGHT2 intend to deliver for hull inspection and cleaning, should satisfy three basic criteria: 1.
 Improving the quality of the inspection 2.
 Reducing maintenance time 3.
 Exploiting captured data.
 Quality in inspection is defined by hull survey coverage, precision and detection accuracy whereas any potential hull integrity problems should be spotted early on to minimize operational downtime.
-The objective of such a robotic ecosystem is to enhance the capabilities of a generic man-based visual survey by detecting, assessing and recording defects with the least human intervention consuming significantly less time in maintenance operation (in typical dry dock, a full hull survey covers one working day but, if we include thickness measurement in close-up surveys, then this time is escalated to 5-8 working days).
+The objective of such a robotic ecosystem is to enhance the capabilities of a generic man-based visual survey by detecting, assessing, and recording defects with the least human intervention consuming significantly less time in maintenance operation (in typical dry dock, a full hull survey covers one working day but, if we include thickness measurement in close-up surveys, then this time is escalated to 5-8 working days).

 Special attention should be paid to underwater survey, when the ship is afloat, necessary for estimation of the general and detailed technical state of the ship's hull underwater parts.
-The detection of a fault on a ship afloat by the BugWright2 robotic system, without necessity of docking, should be made equivalent to carrying out a qualitative examination of the hull shell plating.
-In particular, this would require to check the ship anode and cathodic protections and fasteners, the state of the plates in the shell plating, to detect the occurrence and localization of dents, cracks or fractures, to inspect the sea valve gratings, to inspect the propulsion/steering unit by measuring the bearings sag of the rudder blade stock and stern gear.
+The detection of a fault on a ship afloat by the BUGWRIGHT2 robotic system, without necessity of docking, should be made equivalent to carrying out a qualitative examination of the hull shell plating.
+In particular, this would require to check the ship anode and cathodic protections and fasteners, the state of the plates in the shell plating, to detect the occurrence and localisation of dents, cracks or fractures, to inspect the sea valve gratings, to inspect the propulsion/steering unit by measuring the bearings sag of the rudder blade stock and stern gear.
 Besides thorough examination of hull parts, the underwater BugWrigh2 robotic system should be able to navigate on or around the hull to capture its condition and record defects as long as the vessel stays in port.
 Port stays are ranged from 8 hours to 48 hours or more and it is determined by the cargo volume, the stevedoring capacity or the cargo loading/discharging performance of the terminal.
-BugWright2 should deliver a qualitative underwater survey in less time than the ship's port stay.
+BUGWRIGHT2 should deliver a qualitative underwater survey in less time than the ship's port stay.

 Inspection afloat makes it easier to identify the possible risks and to better define the list of the forthcoming repair works.
 Most important is for the BugWrigth2 ecosystem to ensure reliable data streams and full information coverage.
 The robotic ecosystem should not only record and capture data but effectively handle and classify information to define a well-structured ordering of the estimated work that should be performed on the vessel in its next dry-docking period.
-Under this scope, an integration with vessel maintenance software (PMS) should be expected to support the decisions regarding the list of tasks that should be performed against detected defects.
+Page 20 Version 3 Status: released